SAP-samples/teched2025-DT265/exercises/ex0/README.md

     3. The **Poetry Slam Manager** application runs on the Cloud Foundry Runtime environment.
 4. Navigate to **Connectivity -> Destinations**.
 5. View the existing destinations.
      There are three destinations created.
-They are usedto offer a SAP Build Work Zone launchpad in the customer subaccount.
+They are used to offer a SAP Build Work Zone launchpad in the customer subaccount.
      > Note: You can get more information beyond this exercise about how and why the destinations are created in the [Enhance the Core Application for Deployment](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md) chapter of the Partner Reference Application.

 > Note: The configuration of the provider subaccount is described in more detail in the [bill of materials](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/01-BillOfMaterials.md) of the Partner Reference Application.

 ## Get an Overview of the SAP BTP Subaccount of Your Customer

-After completing these steps, you have an overview about the SAP BTP subaccount of your customer.
+After completing below steps, you have an overview about the SAP BTP subaccount of your customer.

 1. Switch to the SAP BTP subaccount of your customer (*DT265_0nn*).
 2. Navigate to **Services -> Instances and Subscriptions**.